-of these consideration come into play as well as your personal
+of these considerations we've mentioned come into play as well as your personal

 So in conclusion, there simply isn't one best camera for sports photography-there are many that you'll love shooting with.
 The good news is that you have many choices to consider.

 Enjoy the search for your best sports photography camera and have a blast.
 Just don't take too much time in choosing.
 You could get paralysis from over analysis and could miss that one great sports photo.